nickg87/myteamquotes/README.md

 all, some quotes are meaningful to the people who submit them.

 **NOTE**: For some reason many editors are placing an additional space before the start tag for the file `<!--`.
-This causese our parser to reject the pull request.
+This causes our parser to reject the pull request.
 You can check for this error after you push your change to your repository by doing the following.